airbnb/streamalert/docs/source/outputs.rst

     Any external API calls for this service should be added here.
     This method should return a boolean where True means the alert was successfully sent.

-    In general, use the publish_alert() method defined in stream_alert.alert_processor.helpers when presenting the alert in a generic polymorphic format to be rendered on the chosen output integration.
+    In general, use the compose_alert() method defined in stream_alert.alert_processor.helpers when presenting the alert in a generic polymorphic format to be rendered on the chosen output integration.
 This is so specialized Publishers can modify how the alert is represented on the output.